AIdevol/Aidevol/README.md

 ## 🚀 What I do

-- 💻 Currently working at @Weboappdiscovery as a Python developer.
+- 💻 Currently working at @Weboappdiscovery as a Software developer.
 - 🌐 Building awesome Micorservice applications/ Data Pipelinings with Apache kafka and Various others technologies.
 - 🔍 Exploring the realms of Artificial Intelligent.